okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/asa/projects/index.md

 ### Update a Server on a Project

 <ApiOperation method="PUT" url="https://app.scaleft.com/v1/teams/${team_name}/projects/${project_name}/servers/${server_id}" />
-Updates a Server on a Project.
-This endpoint is only available with the PolicySync feature, which is currently in EA.
+Update a Server on a Project.
+This endpoint is only available with the PolicySync feature, which is currently in EA

 This endpoint requires one of the following roles: `access_admin`, or `server_admin`.